Samic8/samdawson.dev/src/posts/color.md

 }
 ```

-Aliases can have varying levels of specificity in their naming, in this example we have **--color-alias-cta-button** color which does not apply to a specific element instead a concept.
-Then we have **--color-alias-page-header** which applies to a very specific element in our site.
+Aliases can have varying levels of specificity in their naming
+* **--color-alias-cta-button** is concept that might appear in multiple classes.
+* **--color-alias-page-header** applies to a specific element.

 ```css
 .page-header {